letsencrypt/cp-cps/CP-CPS.md

 ### 6.1.6 Public key parameters generation and quality checking

-ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys and at least 384-bit ECDSA keys.
+ISRG uses HSMs capable of providing random number generation and on-board creation of at least 2048-bit RSA keys and at least 384-bit ECDSA keys.

 Per [NIST SP 800‐89](https://doi.org/10.6028/NIST.SP.800-89) Section 5.3.3, the CA ensures that all RSA keys in ISRG CA and Subscriber certificates have a public exponent of 65537 and an odd modulus which has no factors smaller than 752.